Human-Blast/osm-stats/Readme.md

 # OSM-stats
-A OSM-stats is phyton script that collect statistic about ways in OSM data.
+A OSM-stats is python script that collect statistic about ways in OSM data.

 To apply spatial filter by country script use predefined polygon from shapefile in folder "CountriesBounds".